Notification types

 Privacy considerations

-- Workspace guests: If your Slack workspace has external guests, ensure financial notifications go to channels they cannot access
+- Workspace guests: If your Slack workspace has external guests like contractors or freelance collaborators, ensure financial notifications go to channels they cannot access

 - Slack Connect: If a channel uses Slack Connect with external partners, notifications will be visible to everyone in that channel